vert-x3/vertx-dropwizard-metrics/ext-metrics/README.md

 # Metrics for Vert.x

-This is an implementation of core Vert.x metrics which internally uses the Coda Hale metrics library.
+This is an implementation of core Vert.x metrics which internally uses the [Dropwizard metrics](https://github.com/dropwizard/metrics) library.

 Vert.x core provides an SPI for recording metrics for various core options in the package `io.vertx.core.metrics.spi` .
 This project provides an implementation of those interfaces.